 Today’s “day in the life” is from this past Monday.
 As you’ll see, I have a small part-time job that has kept me busy in the evenings.
 I would say this has been my typical schedule since May, when I transitioned from ‘YAY funemployment’ to ‘OK, this isn’t funny now.’

 7 a.m.
 Wake-up and watch the opening of the Today Show in bed.
-Fun fact: I shamelessly love the Today Show.
+I shamelessly love the Today Show.

 7:10 a.m.– Say hello to the dogs.
 By “hello” I mean get lots of kisses (from both) and scratches (from Archie jumping).
 They play outside for a few minutes.

 7:15 a.m.- Heat up my pan for breakfast while unloading the dishwasher.
-Another fun fact: I can’t do anything unless I’ve unloaded the dishwasher first.
+I can’t do anything unless I’ve unloaded the dishwasher first.

 7:20 a.m.- Make breakfast.
 This is an older photo (I posted it on Instagram a few weeks ago) but pretty typical for me.

 I’ve been experimenting with egg-free breakfasts (just to change it up) so, brace yourselves, my new “thing” is eating leftovers.
 Not that original of an idea, but it’s groundbreaking for me.
-Whether it’s chicken thighs, ground turkey or even salmon, I’ll heat it up along with a vegetable, starch and sauerkraut (#teamfermentedfoods).
+Whether it’s chicken thighs, ground turkey or even salmon, I’ll heat it up along with a vegetable and starch.
 Sounds weird, but I actually love it.
 I haven’t gotten the courage/motivation to make it look appealing first thing in the morning, hence the lack of photo.
 Fried eggs are much easier to style.

 7:30 a.m.- Eat breakfast while reading blogs and watching the news.